 - a. a park; or

 - b. a public transport stop or station; or

-- c. the Town centre precinct, a local centre sub-precinct or a neighbourhood hub (refer Overlay map - Community activities and neighbourhood hubs).
+- c. the Town centre precinct, a local centre sub-precinct or a neighbourhood hub (refer Overlay map Community activities and neighbourhood hubs).

-PO8 PO9 E8 Narrow lots do not adversely affect the character and amenity of the Development is in accordance with a Neighbourhood development plan. precinct.
+Narrow lots do not adversely affect the character and amenity of the precinct.
 Residential uses establish in a manner which facilitates an integrated streetscape, maximises the efficient use of land and achieves a safe and efficient street network.

-No example provided.
-Note - Built to boundary walls and driveway locations for lots with frontages of 12.5 metres or less are to be shown on a plan of development in accordance with the requirements of section 9.3.1 - Dwelling house code PO9 PO10 E9.1 E10.1 Group construction and integrated streetscape solutions are encouraged through the location and grouping of lots suitable for terrace and row housing.
+Note - Built to boundary walls and driveway locations for lots with frontages of 12.5 metres or less are to be shown on a plan of development in accordance with the requirements of section 9.3.1 - Dwelling house code

+Group construction and integrated streetscape solutions are encouraged through the location and grouping of lots suitable for terrace and row housing.

 Any lot sharing a boundary with a Lot Type A must contain a mandatory built to boundary wall on the shared boundary.

-E9.2 E10.2 Driveway crossovers for lots with frontages of less than 10m are paired up to facilitate on-street parking.
+Driveway crossovers for lots with frontages of less than 10m are paired up to facilitate on-street parking.

 Note - Built to boundary walls for lots with frontages of 12.5 metres or less are to be shown on a plan of development in accordance with the requirements of section 9.3.1 - Dwelling house code.

-E9.3 Development is in accordance with a Neighbourhood development plan.
-Lot size and design - Local centre sub-precinct P011 No example provided.
+Lot size and design - Local centre sub-precinct